Introduction: Mesmer-eyes: Rainbow Vortex Slider

 The part that I had the most trouble with was countersinking the holes into the ¾" pex pipe.
 The first skis that I made had screws that extended through the hole at varying angles.
 I had to oversize the CD sled platform holes and it worked fine, but I think we can do better.
 Next, I'm going to try hot gluing the screws to the pex and forget about countersinking.
 I did a quick test and it looked very promising.

-I took the Rainbow Vortex with me to a camping folk festival (yes, I've got some inner hippy) and it was a huge hit!
-This instructable went viral going from 300 to 83,000 views in one day!
+I took the Rainbow Vortex with me to a festival and this instructable went viral going from 300 to 83,000 views in one day!
 People loved it and I had a massive amount of fun showing it off.
 I'm looking forward to seeing the next round of Rainbow Vortex iterations.

 Thanks for reading :)